 Ruff Start Rescue adheres to this definition.
 We believe every animal deserves a chance to find a loving home, and we do everything possible to treat the animals in our care—regardless of age or expense.

 However, we recognize and accept there are times when euthanasia is the most humane option, such as irremediable suffering from injury or disease or age-related infirmities.
 Additionally, we will never knowingly place a seriously temperamentally unsound animal in an adoptive home.
 In the extreme case where an animal is deemed dangerous or unpredictable and for which no safe and humane management option exists, we may also choose humane euthanasia.

 Euthanasia for All Animals Considered “Unadoptable”

 Most shelters, however, consider themselves no-kill if they are not killing animals that are considered adoptable.
 Tens of thousands of “unadoptable” dogs and cats are euthanized in these self-proclaimed no-kill shelters every year.
 Animals are considered unadoptable if they exhibit anything that may be considered unappealing to potential adopters, such as:

 - medical conditions

 Because of the subjective nature of what is and isn’t considered adoptable, this latter definition is a very hotly debated and controversial issue.
 However, it is by this definition that most local human societies can proclaim no-kill status.
 For this reason, they may not accept dogs or cats who are considered unadoptable.
 These pets are turned away and go instead to municipal shelters to be euthanized.

 Learn More about the No-Kill Movement

-Best Friends Animal Society is leading no-kill efforts around the country through lifesaving programs designed to help stop the killing of animals in shelters.
+Best Friends Animal Society is leading no-kill efforts worldwide through lifesaving programs designed to help stop the killing of animals in shelters.
 These programs include national advocacy initiatives focused on shutting down puppy mills, fighting breed-discriminatory legislation, and keeping community cats safe and out of shelters.